joseym/li3_installer/README.md

 }
 ~~~

-Ok, so first things first, the `config.vendor-dir` tells packages to install in the libraries directory.
+Ok, so first things first, the `config.vendor-dir` tells packages to install in the `libraries/_source` directory.

-> I like to keep 3rd party things here but you could essentially make this anything
+> I like to keep 3rd party things here (I like to keep my libraries directory "li3" friendly, only).
 >
+> Any non-lithium composer packages will now be installed in `libraries/_source`
+>
-> All li3-libraries packages will be installed in `libraries/li3_packagename` regardless of what is set in `config.vendor-dir` but `li3_installer` will be installed wherever you set `config.vendor-dir`.
-Do whatever makes you comfortable.
+> All li3-libraries packages will be installed in `libraries/li3_packagename` regardless of what is set in `config.vendor-dir`.
+>
+> _there is no law stating that this has to be the convention but it makes sense to me_

 ## Installing dependencies  with composer